 Meet the women making a difference in their communities.

 Frances Price is the chair of the Women's Leadership Committee.
 She serves on the committee because it gives her an opportunity to help share the farm story to those not involved in agriculture.
-She and her husband raise goats and run an agribusiness retail store - Price's Country Store - in Gilbert, SC.
-They are the 4th generation of the 77-year-old family business.
+She and her husband, Phil, raise goats, timber and run an agribusiness retail store on their farm in Gilbert.
+Additionally they have raised corn, soybeans, fruits and vegetables, as well as cattle and hogs.
+Price's Country Store is celebrating 77 years as family owned-and-run business.

 Kristi Shirer lives with her husband on their family farm in the Lone Star Community of Calhoun County.
 Since 1976, they have raised hogs, beef cattle, thoroughbred horses, tilapia, corn, wheat, rye, coastal Bermuda hay, soybeans, cotton, peanuts and timber.
 Kristi is passionate about teaching others about the importance of agriculture, especially because she herself did not grow up on a farm.